go-gorp/gorp/README.md

     PreDelete
     PostDelete

-Coming soon: optimistic locking (similar to JPA)
+Optimistic locking (similar to JPA)

     // Version is an auto-incremented number, managed by gorp
     // If this property is present on your struct, update